Stationary striations in plasma, created by a short microwave pulse in a waveguide filled with a neutral gas: Discussion

 \section{Discussion}

 The resonant excitation of a wave of any nature by a moving perturbation is effective when the characteristic spatial scale of the perturbation is small compared with its wavelength, or otherwise, the amplitude of the wake behind the perturbation is small.
 As seen in Fig.~\ref{Dispersion-1}, the expected wavelength of the backward surface wave is smaller than the electromagnetic pulse wavelength and much smaller than the longitudinal dimension of the pulse.
 Thus, the electromagnetic pulse with parameters corresponding to the experimental conditions, moving through a tubular plasma, can excite a surface wave of a small amplitude.
-Results of numerical simulation, presented in Fig.~\ref{Field_Spectra}, confirm this conclusion.
+Numerical simulations using the 3D Particle in Cell (PIC) code Lsp (Large scale plasma) \cite{Welch-2001,Welch-2006}, confirmed this conclusion.
+Propagation of microwave pulse (9.6 GHz, 0.35 ns duration at FWHM, and 10 MW power) through cylindrical waveguide of radius 1.4 cm, part of which is filled by the tubular plasma (inner and outer radii are 1.0 and 1.2 cm, respectively) of density $8\cdot 10^{11}$ approximately modeled the experimental conditions.
+Small microwave power correspond to the end of the pulse, when the plasma density reaches its maximum.
+Results of simulation, presented in Fig.~\ref{Field_Spectra}, confirm, that the surface wave of small amplitude is indeed excited behind the microwave pulse.

 The main peak of the wake spectrum, depicted in Fig.~\ref{Field_Spectra}, is located in the region of 8-9 GHz, that is in good agreement with Fig.~\ref{Wavelength}.
 Note that the spectral width of the wake is smaller than that of the pulse because of the following reason.
 A short pulse (such as that considered) is characterized by a wide spread of group velocity values rather than a single velocity.
 Consequently, the resonant condition $\omega_{\rm BSW}(k_{\rm BSW})=k_{\rm BSW}v_g$ is satisfied for a set of surface waves, but, due to the weak dependence $\omega_{\rm BSW}(k_{\rm BSW})$ (see Fig.~\ref{Dispersion-1}), the spectrum of the excited surface waves remains narrow.
 This property of the wake spectrum and its position strongly supports the backward flowing surface wave description.